Step 5: What happens after an investigation

 Making an investigation report

-When there is enough information and the investigation is finished, the employer should have a written report.
+When there's enough information and the investigation is finished, the employer should have a written report.
 The employer should share this report with the employee.

 For more help writing investigation reports, you can download and use: